-Sometimes, I get frustrated by the disconnect between the amount of photos I take on a daily basis and the amount of photos I actually have displayed somewhere in my home.
+Sometimes, I get frustrated by the disconnect between the number of photos I take on a daily basis and the number of photos I actually have displayed somewhere in my home.

 I love taking photos of our lives, and I love looking at photos we’ve taken over the years, but it’s hard to find a practical and pretty way to actually show off all of our memories.
-We create family yearbooks every year (which I can’t wait to spill more about next month once it’s complete!) and I try to frame a few here and there, but beyond that we just don’t have a great way to put out all of our family photos.
+We create family yearbooks every year and I try to frame a few here and there, but beyond that, we just don’t have a great way to put out all of our family photos.